Oxford-Bee-Ops/sensor_core/README.md

 - some basic experience with Python coding

-### USER FLOW - BASIC SENSING USING SUPPORTED SENSORS
+### USER FLOW - INITIAL SETUP
-The following is a basic step-by-step guide which can be substantially automated when you come to deploy lots of devices!
+The following steps enable you to run the default example sensor on your RPi.
+Do this first to prove that your cloud storage config is working and to learn the basics.
+Then you can move on to defining your actual experimental setup!

+- In your Azure storage account, create the following containers:
+    - `sensor-core-journals` - this is where your experimental data will end up
+    - `sensor-core-system-records` - this is where the SensorCore records will go that show you how your devices are performing
+    - `sensor-core-upload` - this is the default location for uploading recordings from your devices
+    - `sensor-core-fair` - this is where the FAIR records will go that snapshot your experimental configuration.
 - Physically build your Raspberry Pi and attach your chosen sensors.
 - Get an SD card with the Raspberry Pi OS.
-If you use Raspberry Pi Imager, enabling SSH access and include default Wifi config will make your life easier.
+If you use Raspberry Pi Imager, enabling SSH access and including default Wifi config will make your life easier.
 - Install the SD card with and power up your Pi.
-- Copy the files in the SensorCore repo `/example` folder to your own computer / dev environment / git project.
+- Copy the **keys.env** and **system.cfg** files from the sensor_core repo `/src/example` folder to your own computer / dev environment / git project.
 - Edit **keys.env**:
-    - Set `cloud_storage_key` to the Shared Access Signature for your Azure Storage accounts (see notes in keys.env).
+    - Set `cloud_storage_key` to the Shared Access Signature for your Azure Storage accounts (see explanatory notes in keys.env).
-    - For security reasons, do not check keys.env into Git.
+    - For security reasons, do **not** check keys.env into Git.
+- Log in to your RPi:
+    - create a **.sensor_core** folder in your user home directory
+        - `mkdir $HOME/.sensor_core`
+    - copy your **keys.env** and **system.cfg** to the .sensor_core folder
+    - copy the **rpi_installer.sh** and **run_sensor_core.sh** files from `/src/sensor_core/scripts` to the .sensor_core folder
+    - run the rpi_installer.sh script:
+        - `cd $HOME/.sensor_core`
+        - `dos2unix *.sh`
+        - `chmod +x *.sh`
+        - `./rpi_installer.sh`
+        - this will take a few minutes as it installs mini-conda, creates a virtual environment, installs SensorCore and its dependencies, and sets up the RPi ready for use as a sensor.
+    - once SensorCore is installed, you can test it using either:
+        - A shell script:
+            `./run_sensor_core.sh`
+        - In Python:
+            - `python`
+            - `from sensor_core import SensorCore`
+            - `sc = SensorCore()`
+            - `sc.start()`
+- You should see data appearing in each of the containers in your cloud storage account.

+### USER FLOW - CONFIGURING FOR YOUR DEVICES
+To execute your particular experimental setup, you need to configure your devices in a "fleet config" python file.
+You will want to maintain this configuration in Git.

+- Create your own Git repo if you haven't already got one
+    - You might want to install `uv` or similar to help you with initial project setup (`uv init`)
+- Copy the `/src/example` folder into your Git repo as a starting point for your own config and code customizations.
-- Edit **fleet_config.py** to add configuration for your device(s)
+- Edit **my_fleet_config.py** to add configuration for your device(s)
     - You will need the mac address of the device's wlan0 interface as the identifier of the device
     - To get the mac address run `cat /sys/class/net/wlan0/address`
     - See the example fleet_config.py for more details.
 - Edit the **system.cfg**:
-    - You can leave all values as defaults to start with but you will likely want to customise later.
-    - In particular, you will need to set `my_git_repo_url` if you want SensorCore to auto-update your device code.
+    - If you want SensorCore to auto-update your devices each night with the latest code from your git repo, you will need to set `my_git_repo_url`.
-    - See the system.cfg file in `/example` for more details.
+    - See the system.cfg file in `/example` for more details and more options.

-- Log in to your RPi:
+### USER FLOW - PRODUCTION PROCESS FOR AN EXPERIMENT WITH MANY DEVICES
+#### Pre-requisites
-    - create a **.sensor_core** folder in your user home directory
+- You have a keys.env with your cloud storage key
-        - `mkdir $HOME/.sensor_core`
+- You have a system.cfg with:
+    - `my_git_repo_url` set to your Git repo URL
+    - `auto-start` set to `Yes`
-    - create a **/sensor_core** root folder:
+- You have a fleet_config.py file with:
-        - `sudo mkdir /sensor_core && chown $USER:$USER /sensor_core`
-    - copy your **keys.env** and **system.cfg** to the .sensor_core folder
+    - all the mac addresses of your devices listed
+    - the right sensor configuration for your experiment
+    - wifi config set if different from the environment where you're setting them up

+#### Deployment
+For each device, you will need to:
+- Install Raspberry Pi OS on the SD card (or buy it pre-installed)
+- Copy on **keys.env**, **system.cfg** and **rpi_installer.sh**
+- @@@ Install SSH keys so the device can access your private repo
+- Run `./rpi_installer.sh` as per above

+With the correct config and auto-start set to yes, your device will immediately start recording - and will continue to do so across reboots / power cycle, etc.

+-
     - create and activate your virtual environment in $HOME/.venv:
         - `python -m venv $HOME/.venv`
         - `source $HOME/venv/bin/activate`